Eevalice/practice-google-maple-ctf-2022-2023-problems/README.md

 ### Challenge Description:

-“Green grass breaks through snow.
+<b> “Green grass breaks through snow.
 Artemis pleads for my help.
-I am so cool.” - Artemis Packet Tracer
+I am so cool.” - Artemis Packet Tracer </b>

 In this challenge we can execute an arbitrary payload in a custom seccomp + namespace sandbox.